What Is The Cost Of Hiring An SDR (Sales Development Representative)?

 But hiring only tells part of the story.

-What Is The Cost Of Losing A Sales Development Representative?
+What Is The Cost Of Losing An SDR (Sales Development Representative)?

-The Bridge Group and For Entrepreneurs surveyed 342 B2B SaaS companies and found a growing shift within their sales organizations.
+The Bridge Group and For Entrepreneurs surveyed 342 B2B SaaS companies and found a growing shift within their sales development organizations.

-Their data does a great job shining a light on the real hidden cost associated with building an internal sales department.
-They found that the average turnover rate of an SDR is 34 percent, and nearly two-thirds of those SDRs left voluntary.
+Their data does a great job shining a light on the real hidden cost associated with building an internal sales development department.
+They found that the average turnover rate of an SDR is 34 percent, and nearly two-thirds of those SDRs left voluntarily.

 From there, the data gets worse, with many companies showing even higher attrition rates.
 In fact, 12% of companies experienced annual turnover rates over 55%.

-There are many different reasons why a sales rep might leave your company.
+There are many different reasons why a SDR sales rep might leave your company.
 Many get recruited by other organizations, and underperforming SDRs will need to be let go.
 Some sales reps will decide it's time to transition to an entirely new career for any number of reasons.

-Regardless of the reason, the consequences extend far beyond the sales team.
+Regardless of the reason, the consequences extend far beyond the SDR sales team.
 Higher turnover rates lead to more wasted time and money, more missed opportunities, and more intangible losses to consider.

 Continually losing team members is demoralizing to everyone in the company, and hiring new employees is not only expensive.
 It’s also time-consuming.

 It takes a lot of resources to interview new employees, check references, and file the paperwork.
 Training a new SDR can take months.
 And it's impossible to know what kind of effect a high turnover rate has on your customers.

-Not to mention, a high sales rep turnover can have a snowball effect on the rest of the team.
+Not to mention, a high SDR sales rep turnover can have a snowball effect on the rest of the team.
 The team is continually performing below capacity, and the hiring manager is always scrambling to bring on new people.